 This has shaped a lot of their expectations when it comes to how they live their lives.
 Particularaly what they look for in the home they choose to live in.

 In the US right now millennials make up the largest group of people who are searching for a house.
 However, in large part, the real estate market has not adjusted to this growing group or worked to cater to them as they should.

 To cater to the millennials, a lot needs to change.
-Most obvious is how widely social media and the internet should be used to attract this group, like attractive pictures, virtual tours, email, and text communication.
+Most obvious is how widely social media and the internet should be used to attract this group.
+Such as, attractive pictures, virtual tours, email, and text communication.
 But how much do we understand what the millennial home buyer is looking for in their dream home?
 Unless we understand the market, we will be missing out on the biggest customer set in the industry right now.

-So, what do millennials look for in a home?
-Surveys have shown that millenials want homes with modern architecture, low maintenance costs, and customizable spaces with smart features in a great location.
+Millenials want homes with modern architecture, low maintenance costs, and customizable spaces.
+Not to mention smart features and a great location.